-From the recording Fire and Foam
+From the recordings Fire & Foam and Fire and Foam

 Fire and Foam is the title track of an album to come, forgoing, or maybe better put, branching out from Irish roots to carve a new sound of synthetic and organic forces moulded into one.
 The song (and album) deals with destruction and realignment to a new world.
 "Come rolling thunder, let's fall asunder, in the blink of an eye a long dream dies."
 This first fire and vanguard of the new record to come, features the trumpet playing of Roy Kelleher of the No1 Brigade Irish Army Band, and my niece Ava O'Malley on backing vocals.

 Ava O'Malley - backing vocals.